gmarty/syntactic-machine-translation/README.md

-# Hacking a quick and dirty machine translation
+# Hacking a quick and dirty syntactic machine translation

 > The goal of this project is to hack a quick and dirty machine translation for English and
-> Japanese.
+> Japanese that uses syntax only.

 ## What's interesting about this approach?